TomSssM/MyCodewars/snippets/ConfSnip.md

 - `document` element
 - `window` element

-Probably the logic behind this is that they are always selected.
+Probably the logic behind this is that they are always focused.

 ## RegEx is always an object